Tropical methods for building real space sextics with totally real tritangent planes

 \begin{proposition} Let $\Lambda$ be a 4-valent tritangent (1,1)-curve to $\Gamma$.
 Assume that $\Lambda$ is a $4$-valent tritangent to $\Gamma$ with a tangency point of type (4a') or (6a') at its vertex $P$.
 We let $P'$ and $P''$ denote the remaining tangency points.
 If $\sextic$ is generic relative to $\Gamma$, then the lifting multiplicity of $(\Lambda,P)$ equals the quantity $\mu$ from~\eqref{eq:mu}.
 Furthermore, the lifting multiplicity of the tuple $(\Lambda, P, P', P'')$ equals the product of the three local lifting multiplicities at all three tangency points. \end{proposition}

-\begin{proof} We use an auxiliary variable $\varepsilon$ to distinguish between the two tangency types, setting $\varepsilon =0$ if the tangency type of $P$ is (4a') and $\varepsilon =1$ for a (6a') tangency.
-Up to eliminating a Laurent monomial in $\sextic_P$, the local equations defining the tangency $P$ become
+\begin{proof} We use an auxiliary variable $\varepsilon$ to distinguish between the two tangency types, setting $\varepsilon =0$ if $P$ has type (4a') and $\varepsilon =1$ if it is (6a').
+Up to eliminating a Laurent monomial factor in $\sextic_P$, the local equations at $P$ become

 We eliminate the $\bar{x}$-variable from the system, setting $\bar{x}= -(\overline{a_{u,v}} + \varepsilon\,\overline{a_{u,v+1}}\,\bar{y})/(\overline{a_{u+1,v+1}}\,\bar{y})$.
-Algebraic manipulations using~\sage\, produce the following two polynomials in the ideal $\langle \sextic_P(\bar{y}), W_P(\bar{y})\rangle$ of $\resK[\overline{m}^{\pm}, \bar{n}^{\pm}, \bar{\du}^{\pm}][\bar{y}]$:
+Algebraic manipulations using~\sage\, produce the following two polynomials in the ideal $\langle \sextic_P(\bar{y}), W_P(\bar{y})\rangle$ of $\resK[\overline{m}^{\pm}, \bar{n}^{\pm}, \bar{\du}^{\pm}][\bar{y}^{\pm}]$: